Skarletto/SS14Commands/index.md

 To have a properly formatted meta.json, you can just copy one from the game files.
 There's a lot of examples in there, and once you're familiar with how they work, you'll be able to write your own (to be fair using the existing ones is a QoL lol). <span class="hover-container">Here is how the meta.json file looks for this example.<img src="images/meta.png" alt="Image" class="hover-image">

 Once that's all prepped up, we gotta move onto the code for the item.
 Yml is thankfully not very hard to work with- Every prototype upload can basically be copied off from an existing prototype and frankensteined into whatever you want it to be.
 The format is also super straight-forward, and I had zero coding knowledge when I started working with them.
 Just gotta get used to it.
-Anyways, a prototype works as follows: Each item has a list of components added to it that makes it that very item.
+Anyways, a prototype is basically just a long list of components added to it that makes it into an item with properties.

 For example, here's our stars' prototype: